kubernetes/website/content/en/blog/_posts/Kong-Ingress-Controller-and-Service-Mesh.md

 Kubernetes has become the de facto way to orchestrate containers and the services within services.
 But how do we give services outside our cluster access to what is within?
 Kubernetes comes with the Ingress API object that manages external access to services within a cluster.

 Ingress is a group of rules that will proxy inbound connections to endpoints defined by a backend.
-However, Kubernetes does not know what to do with Ingress resources without an Ingress controller.
-This is where an open source controller comes into play.
+However, Kubernetes does not know what to do with Ingress resources without an Ingress controller, which is where an open source controller can come into play.
 In this post, we are going to use one option for this: the Kong Ingress Controller.
 The Kong Ingress Controller was open-sourced a year ago and recently reached one million downloads.
 In the recent 0.7 release, service mesh support was also added.
 Other features of this release include:

 * **Built-In Kubernetes Admission Controller,** which validates Custom Resource Definitions (CRD) as they are created or updated and rejects any invalid configurations.
 * **n-Memory Mode** - Each pod’s controller actively configures the Kong container in its pod, which limits the blast radius of failure of a single container of Kong or controller container to that pod only.